GoogleChrome/chromium-dashboard/README.md

 - When installing the GAE SDK, make sure to get the version for python 2.7.
 It is no longer the default version.

-- When running `npm start` you may get an ImportError for jinja2.tests.
-This was caused by an over-general line in skip_files.yaml.
-Pulling the latest source code should resolve the problem.

 #### Blink components